 An Employer must make such superannuation contributions to a superannuation fund for the benefit of an Employee in accordance with the superannuation legislation.
-Currently the rate is 9.5%.

 24.3 Casual Employees

 An Employer must make such superannuation contributions to a superannuation fund for the benefit of a casual Employee who has earned in excess of \$450 per month or \$2000 ordinary time earnings during their employment in the course of any one year (1 July to 30 June).